 - To save on fees and costs, many local stores will provide online or phone ordering with curbside pickup.

 - Only certain stores allow customers to pay for grocery delivery or pickup with SNAP benefits.
 Ask your local store about their policy, or check the USDA's list of retailers that accept SNAP payments online.

 You can also arrange for your prescription drugs to be delivered from a local pharmacy or through a grocery store pharmacy - and include in your order any over the counter medications you may need.

 Remember there may be other delivery services in your area.
 Always check the delivery costs for your area and compare pricing.
 Here are some of the more widely available grocery delivery services available right now.

 If you’re struggling to afford food and other basic necessities, it’s time to ask for help.
 You can SEARCH SeniorNavigator.org or disAbilityNavigator.org for "grocery delivery" or food" in your area to get a list of local resources.
 Or apply for Supplemental Nutrition Assistance Program (SNAP benefits): Get more info here.

 If you are currently a SNAP recipient, ask if your grocery store will accept SNAP for pickup or delivery services.
 Kroger stores nationwide are accepting SNAP EBT card payments for their pickup service to help make shopping more accessible for more customers.

-As of May 29th, SNAP benefit recipients will be able to pay for their groceries online and have them delivered through the Amazon and Walmart online platforms.
+SNAP benefit recipients can also pay for their groceries online and have them delivered through the Amazon and Walmart online platforms.

 Find out about the Pandemic Electronic Benefit Transfer (P-EBT) for families with children who would have have received reduced-price meals if schools were open.